gmhub07/ada-compliance-checker-v1/README.md

 ### Step 1: Navigate to Project Directory

-**IMPORTANT**: Make sure you are in the `ada-compliance-checker` directory before running any Docker commands.
+**IMPORTANT**: Make sure you are in the `ada-compliance-checker` directory.
+If you donot have one, create it and clone the repo here before running any Docker commands.
+You can choose your own naming, it's not hard and fast rule!

 ```bash
 cd ada-compliance-checker